AleDenshi/comfy.guide/content/server/blocky/index.md

 author: Denshi
 ---

 [Blocky](https://0xerr0r.github.io/blocky/latest/) is a libre DNS server that, in addition to the standard DNS protocol, supports DNS-over-HTTPS and DNS-over-TLS.
-It also supports syncronizing adblocking DNS lists in addition to your static `/etc/hosts` file.
+It also supports auto-updating ad blocking DNS lists in addition to your static `/etc/hosts` file.

 > DNS-over-TLS is the technology required by Android 9+ to set a **universal** DNS server.
 With this consideration, Blocky becomes an invaluable tool for blocking ads and [unwanted content](https://denshi.org/antiporn) on any smartphone, especially without root access.